 - You can use your favorite white or brown rice, but I use jasmine rice.
 Jasmine rice is a long grain rice with a natural floral fragrance that I love.
 Jasmine rice can be used like any white rice, but it’s especially lovely in Thai, Chinese, and Vietnamese dishes.
 Basmati rice is also perfect for making coconut rice.

-- Unsweetened coconut milk.
-I like to use full fat coconut milk for the best flavor, but if you’re cutting calories you can use the lite version.
+- I use unsweetened, full fat coconut milk for the best flavor, but if you’re cutting calories you can use the lite version.
 Coconut milk is a staple in my kitchen because it works in both sweet and savory dishes; I’ll can use it in everything from Coconut Rice Pudding to Thai Coconut Lime Soup.
 Shake the can first before using.

 How to make coconut rice